hajczek/e-Cook-Book/Readme.md

 ## Individual recipes:

  - Add title of recipe.
- - Add chosen category of recipe to recipe.
+ - Add chosen category of recipe.
  - Add selected ingredients needed for the recipe.
  - Add needed things to making the recipe.
  - Add method.